Office Assistant: History

-According to Alan Cooper, the "Father of Visual Basic", the concept of Clippit was based on a "tragic misunderstanding" of research conducted at Stanford University, by Clifford Nass and Byron Reeves, showing that people treat computers as social actors – responding with emotional and social responses as if they were other human beings and thus is the reason people yell at their computer monitors.
+According to Alan Cooper, the "Father of Visual Basic", the concept of Clippit was based on a "tragic misunderstanding" of research conducted at Stanford University, by Clifford Nass and Byron Reeves, showing that people treat computers as social actors – responding with emotional and social responses as if they were other human beings and this is the reason people yell at their computer monitors.
 Microsoft concluded that if humans reacted to computers the same way they react to other humans, it would be beneficial to include a human-like face in their software.
 As people already related to computers directly as they do with humans, the added human-like face emerged as an annoying interloper distracting the user from the primary conversation.

 First introduced in Microsoft Office 97, the Office Assistant was code-named TFC during development, for "That Fucking Clown".
 It appeared when the program determined the user could be assisted by using Office wizards, searching help, or advising users on using Office features more effectively.
 It also presented tips and keyboard shortcuts.
 For example, typing an address followed by "Dear" would cause the Assistant to appear with the message, "It looks like you're writing a letter.
 Would you like help?"

 Microsoft turned off the feature by default in Office XP, and as a result they focused most of their marketing on that change.

 They created the now-defunct website officeclippy.com and hosted three flash cartoons starring a newly unemployed Clippit (now officially being referred to as Clippy), a song sung by Clippit, and a flash video game called Office XP (Xtract Paperclip) where the player would use office supplies to slay an army of Clippits.
 On May 31, 2001, during the Office XP launch event in New York City, a man in a Clippit mascot costume interrupts the introduction and gives a speech begging for his job back before being dragged off stage by a comically large magnet.
 Notably, Clippit is voiced by Gilbert Gottfried during this ad campaign.
 Later that November, Microsoft published the video game Bicycle Card Games for Windows computers, featuring Clippit as a playable character, with Gilbert Gottfried reprising his role.

 On May 11, 2004, Microsoft released Microsoft Office 2003, which was the last version of Microsoft Office to feature the Office Assistant.